ciprianmiclaus2/etlrules/README.md

 The underlying dataframe library to use for executing the plan.
 For example: pandas, vaex, polars, etc.
 At the moment, only pandas is supported.

+### Runner

+A command line interface application which can take a plan serialized as a yaml file and run it.
+Also allows to run that programmatically via the run_plan import.

 ## Documentation